Student Leadership Council

 • For the recommendation letter, is it a requirement to have a letter written from a pharmacy owner?
 Can it be from a director or manager?

-While it is required to have a letter of recommendation from a community pharmacy owner, we understand you may have a stronger relationship with a director or manager.
-Please contact Student Affairs at [email protected] to discuss your specific circumstance.
+While a letter of recommendation from a community pharmacy owner is recommended, we understand you may have a stronger relationship with a director or manager.

 • Does an SLC position make you a better candidate for a residency?